Westminster City Council elections

 Westminster City Council, the local authority of the City of Westminster in London, England, is elected every four years.
-Since the last boundary changes in 2002, 60 councillors have been elected from 20 wards.
-New boundary changes will come into effect for the 2022 elections, when the borough will be represented by 54 councillors in 18 three-member wards.
+Since the last boundary changes in 2022 the council has comprised 54 councillors representing 18 wards, with each ward electing three councillors.
+Elections are held every four years.

-Political control
+Results summary

 From the first elections to the council in 1964 until 2022, overall political control of the council was held by the Conservatives, with Labour gaining control in 2022:

-Leadership

-The role of Lord Mayor of Westminster is largely ceremonial, with political leadership instead being provided by the leader of the council.
-The leaders since 1964 have been: